legalize-dev/legalize-nl/nl/BWBR0035791.md

 **WRC –** **World Radio Conference**

-The main part of this decree is the frequency table (chapter 10).
-It contains an overview of present allocations, assignments and designations in the Netherlands.
-The chapters preceding the table provide an introduction, an explanation and background.
+This frequency decree 2014 implements several parts of the Dutch frequency policy as published in the radio spectrum policy memorandum 2005.

 This Dutch frequency plan, edition 2014 (NFP2014) is a fully revised decree document of the last National Frequency Plan, edition 2005 (NFP2005).
 More limited changes of the frequency table have been published, on an average half-yearly basis, as interim changes since the NFP2005.